Ethiopia and Djibouti are not the travel destinations that one thinks of at first sight for his holidays!

 In fact, Djibouti has long been a "haven of peace" in a troubled region where only the border areas with Somalia and Eritrea are to be avoided, and relations with the latter country are calmed at the time of writing.

 Ethiopia very occasionally experiences localized clashes, sometimes violent, between the major ethnic groups; of course it is advisable not to be around when they occur, but foreigners are in no way the target.

 More generally, tourists passing through these 2 countries are never in danger because of their nationality, the colour of their skin or their religion, and are very well received by the local populations.

-Even if a middle class is developing, the majority of the inhabitants of these two countries are in a situation of great poverty, which only makes it more difficult to remarkable the sense of hospitality and joy of life that is omnipresent all the more remarkable.
+Even if a middle class is developing there, most of the inhabitants of these 2 countries is in a situation of extreme poverty, which only makes it more difficult to remarkable the sense of hospitality and joie de vivre that is omnipresent.

 So there is no reason to deprive yourself of a trip to Djibouti or a trip to Ethiopia, which will be an unforgettable experience for you.

 First of all, traveling in these two regions of the Horn of Africa remains an "adventure".
 In Western nations, daily life is organized and thought out a long time in advance, nothing is left to chance; here we live in the present and in Djibouti, the expression "inchallah" usually concludes conversations about what to do tomorrow or in the days that follow...

-Here in the material realm, in many cases the "best" is still clearly the enemy of the "good", but the "D" system eventually overcomes all problems.
+Here for this which is in the material domain, very often still the "best" is obviously the enemy of the "good" but the system "D" ends up solving all the problems.

 In many places where you pass or stay, Europeans are rare.
 Sometimes even you will be alone with the beautiful nature that surrounds you...
 This impression is sometimes misleading, because nomads in apparently desert regions are never very far away.